thradams/buildgen/README.md

 ## Tools Included

-amalgamator - command line tool to merge several c files and create the amalgamted version. (like sqlite)
+amalgamator - command line tool to merge several c files
+              and create the amalgamted version. (like sqlite)

 embed - emulation of C23 embed feature.
-We convert files into numbers and then we can use nornmal include.

-maketest - the tool that colects tests and generate the call
+maketest - the tool used to allow -DTEST option to work

 hoedown - Markdown to html generator https://github.com/hoedown/hoedown